-Engage Maori and Pasifika communities in working alongside the school to implement changes needed to the way teachers engage with Maori and Pasifika children and the parents/whanau/fono in order to support their progress and achievement.
+Engage Māori and Pasifika communities in working alongside the school to implement changes needed to the way teachers engage with Māori and Pasifika children and the parents/whanau/fono in order to support their progress and achievement.

-Strategies Measurements What it will look like Use Ka Hikiatia to provide vision and direction.
-Continue to provide a Maori Enrichment class open to any student who wishes to take part in Te Reo and Tikanga Maori.
-Whanau voices are valued, collected, analysed and used to inform best practice.
-Give more prominence to tikanga and te reo māori in all aspects of school culture.
-Provide weekly Te Reo lessons to all classes - Junior, Middle and Senior level.
-Teachers to integrate Maori and Pasifika perspective when planning units of learning.
-Promote Maori & Pasifika events via school newsletter/website.
-Maori students are valued for their rich cultural heritage and are encouraged to share their lived experiences at school.
-Pasifika students feel valued for their rich heritage and Staff are using Ka Hikitia to support Maori learners.
-All staff actively involved in language development professional development.
-More Te Reo Māori being spoken in everyday situations throughout the school.
-Collection and analysis of achievement data is shared at Board level.
-Survey whanau on their aspirations for their child(ren).
-Share student achievement data with staff/students/parents and community.
-Expert Maori leaders and teachers design and implement Te Reo Maori kaupapa and Tikanga Maori across the school.
-Pasifika Leaders and teachers provide language support and values across the school.
-A well-staffed and managed Maori Enrichment class catering for students from Year 5 & 6.
-Data from students within the Enrichment class shows that students are making successful gains.
-Bilingual education is well integrated into the school culture and adds strength and value to the entire school.
-Use information for whanau survey to inform school charter, annual plan, strategic plan.
+Strategies Measurements What it will look like

+- Use Ka Hikiatia to provide vision and direction. - Continue to provide a Māori Enrichment class open to any student who wishes to take part in Te Reo and Tikanga Māori. - Whanau voices are valued, collected, analysed, and used to inform best practice. - Give more prominence to tikanga and te reo māori in all aspects of school culture. - Provide weekly Te Reo lessons to all classes Junior, Middle and Senior level. - Teachers to integrate Māori and Pasifika perspective when planning units of learning. - Promote Māori & Pasifika events via school newsletter/website. - Māori students are valued for their rich cultural heritage and are encouraged to share their lived experiences at school. - Pasifika students feel valued for their rich heritage and culture and experience success at school. - All learners understand and demonstrate respect for the language and cultures of our Pasifika students.

+- Staff are using Ka Hikitia to support Māori learners. - All staff actively involved in language development professional development. - More Te Reo Māori being spoken in everyday situations throughout the school. - Collection and analysis of achievement data is shared at Board level. - Survey whanau on their aspirations for their child(ren). - Share student achievement data with staff/students/parents and community. - Expert Māori leaders and teachers design and implement Te Reo Māori kaupapa and Tikanaa Māori across the school. - Pasifika Leaders and teachers provide language support and values across the school.

+- A well-staffed and managed Māori Enrichment class catering for students from Year 5 & 6. - Data from students within the Enrichment class shows that students are making successful gains. - Bilingual education is well integrated into the school culture and adds strength and value to the entire school. - Use information for whanau survey to inform school charter, annual plan, strategic plan.